Stressed Eric

-Stressed Eric is a British animated sitcom that was produced by Absolutely Productions for the BBC Two television channel in the United Kingdom and Television New Zealand.
-The series revolves around Eric Feeble, a middle class man who is always stressed because of his family, work, co-workers, etc. The show ran for 2 series in the UK, while its redubbed American version only received one series.
-It was heavily panned by critics and audiences for its writing, humor, characters, voice acting and its overall concept of having a well-meaning and likable main character constantly be beaten and abused by everyone around him often without any apparent reason, but was praised for its animation.
+Stressed Eric is an adult animated sitcom that was produced by Absolutely Productions for the BBC Two television channel in the United Kingdom and Television New Zealand.
+The series revolves around Eric Feeble, a middle class man who is always stressed because of his family, work, co-workers, etc. The show ran for two series in the UK, while its redubbed American version only covers the first series.

 Overview

-40-year-old Eric Feeble is still upset over his divorce two years before.
+Eric Feeble is still upset over his divorce two years before.
 He lives in a middle-class London house and is always kept under extreme amounts of pressure and stress from all aspects of life, which is represented by a throbbing vein in his temple.
 His two children, Brian and Claire, plague him with fear and worry daily.
 Claire is a frail 6-year-old who is allergic to virtually everything, including wheat, ponies, and spices; 10-year-old Brian has learning problems and has been kept back three straight years in school, and has an oral fixation and pica.
-The family's au pair housekeeper, Maria, is an 18-year-old Portuguese woman with a serious drinking problem; despite Eric's frequent attempts to keep her under control and focused, she stays passed-out drunk for hours at a time.
-His former wife Liz left him for a Buddhist but phones him up incessantly, which merely adds to his stress level.
-The next-door neighbours, the wealthy, successful, snobbish Perfect family, provide him a constant and painful view of what his life could have been.
+The family's au pair housekeeper, Maria, is a Portuguese woman with a serious drinking problem; despite Eric's frequent attempts to keep her under control and focused, she stays passed-out drunk for hours at a time.
+His former wife Liz left him for a Buddhist but phones him up incessantly, which adds to his stress level.
+The next-door neighbours, the wealthy, successful, snobbish Perfect family, provide a constant and painful view of what his life could have been.

 Eric's workplace is absolutely no escape from his everyday problems.
 His boss, Paul Power (known as PP), is loud, rude and demanding; he has demoted Eric from Assistant Manager to a low-level clerk in an office sandwiched between the janitor's closet and the men's toilets.
 His secretary Alison is completely useless, spending all her "working hours" in personal phone calls and shrilling rudely at Eric when he requests her attention.

 At the end of almost every episode, as the climax of events cause Eric's stress to reach breaking point, the throbbing vein emerges from his temple and wraps itself around his neck, strangling and apparently killing him.
+It is the only fantastical element in the grounded setting of the series.